Nigel Stepney: Verdict

 On 29 September 2010, Stepney was sentenced to 1 year 8 months in prison and handed a €600 fine for his part in the spy affair, after being found guilty of "sabotage, industrial espionage, sporting fraud and attempted serious injury".
 The sentence was reportedly reduced after he entered a plea bargain.
 Stepney did not serve any time in prison.

 Death

 Stepney was killed on 2 May 2014 in a road traffic incident on the M20 motorway at Ashford, Kent, United Kingdom.
-The exact circumstances of his death have not been established, however.
+The exact circumstances of his death have not been established.
 According to police, his vehicle was parked, and he appeared "to have [entered] the carriageway and was then [subsequently] in collision with an articulated goods vehicle".
 He was pronounced deceased at the scene.
-A subsequent Coroner's inquest "concluded it was a suicide" also said they had "found no reason for Mr Stepney to take his own life", and recorded an open conclusion.
+A subsequent Coroner's inquest "concluded it was a suicide", but also said they had "found no reason for Mr Stepney to take his own life", and recorded an open conclusion.